Skip to Content

 hedonism

-Frugality is portrayed as something that can enhance your life in every way and certainly not feel like you’re missing out on life which is how we often approach saving and budgeting.
+Frugality is portrayed as something that can enhance your life in every way and certainly not make you feel like you’re missing out on life, which is how we often approach saving and budgeting.

 So, if you feel like your consumption is having a negative impact on your well-being or your paid work isn’t leaving you in a position where you feel fulfilled, then The Art of Frugal Hedonism is an ideal book to reshape the way you think about and approach money.